Upgrade sequence of the nodes

 • If the Secondary Administration node is upgraded and moved to the upgraded deployment, use the CLI to manually upgrade the other nodes in the deployment.

-• Upgrade Cisco ISE using Backup and Restore Procedure (Recommended)
+• Upgrade Cisco ISE using the backup and restore procedure.

 Upgrade using the GUI